 A sophisticated dessert that is smooth, rich, and delectable.
-This Gluten-Free Vegan Chocolate Ganache Cake is perfect for the upcoming holiday season!
+This Gluten-Free Vegan Chocolate Ganache Cake is perfect for any time of the year.

 This recipe was sponsored by Enjoy Life Foods.
 Opinions are my own.